Brian ClarkePresident and CEO, Veolia North America

 Augie has a M.B.A. in human resources and finance from Lewis University and a bachelor’s degree in accounting from Northern Illinois University.
 He holds the Senior Professional Human Resource License, Certified Compensation Professional and Certified Benefits Professional License.
 He’s also participated in executive education programs at Stanford University, Northwestern University,London Business School, INSEAD University in executive management and human resources.

-Steve Marcolini Senior Vice President Information Technologies With 32 years of experience in IT, Steve is responsible for all Information Technology activities for Veolia North America, which includes providing leadership to the CIO and VE Tech teams supporting the North American Zone (United States and Canada.)
+With 32 years of experience in IT, Steve is responsible for all Information Technology activities for Veolia North America (United States and Canada.)

 Steve joined Veolia Energy in 2008 as Sr. Director of IT responsible for aligning IT strategy with the business mission.
 In 2011, Steve was promoted to Chief Information Officer and charged with setting the vision for IT and developing and executing the IT strategy in support of the business strategy, in addition to assisting with the creation of a shared IT environment across North America.
 Most recently, Steve led the cross-functional teams chartered with implementing a major ERP crossing all lines of the business.